Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

 We claim that the pair $(G(v),E(v))$ is $PD(n+1)$.
 Let $L$ denote the $VPC(n-1)$ normal subgroup of $G(v)$ with Fuchsian quotient $\Theta$.
 Let $\partial\Theta$ denote the family of subgroups of $\Theta$ which are the images of the groups in $E(v)$, so that the pair $(\Theta,\partial\Theta)$ is a Fuchsian pair.
 If $\Theta$ is torsion free, then the pair $(\Theta ,\partial\Theta)$ is $PD2$.
 In this case, as $L$ is $PD(n-1)$, Theorem 7.3 of \cite{B-E} implies that the pair $(G(v),E(v))$ is $PD(n+1)$.
 In general $\Theta$ has a torsion free subgroup of finite index, and the pre-image in $G(v)$ of this subgroup yields a $PD(n+1)$ pair of finite index in $G(v)$.
 As $G(v)$ is torsion free, it follows that the pair $(G(v),E(v))$ itself is $PD(n+1)$, as claimed.
 Note that this pair need not be orientable.

 Consider any orientation preserving non-peripheral element $\alpha$ in $\Theta$ of infinite order.
 As $\Theta$ is not finite nor two-ended, there is another orientation preserving non-peripheral element $\beta$ in $\Theta$ of infinite order such that $\alpha$ and $\beta$ have non-zero geometric intersection number.
 Thus $\alpha$ and $\beta$ determine nontrivial almost invariant subsets of $\Theta$ such that each is over an infinite cyclic subgroup, each is adapted to $\partial\Theta$, and they cross strongly.
 The pre-images in $G(v)$ of these subsets of $\Theta$ are almost invariant subsets of $G(v)$ such that each is over a $VPCn$ subgroup, each is adapted to $E(v)$, and they cross strongly.
 We denote these $VPCn$ subgroups of $G(v)$ by $C$ and $D$.
-Now Proposition \ref{extendinga.i.sets} shows us that we can extend these sets to almost invariant subsets $P$ and $Q$ of $G$ over $C$ and $D$ such that $P$ and $Q$ are enclosed by $v$.
+Now Lemma \ref{propertiesofadapted} shows us that we can extend these sets to almost invariant subsets $P$ and $Q$ of $G$ over $C$ and $D$ respectively such that $P$ and $Q$ are enclosed by $v$.
 As the almost invariant subsets of $G(v)$ cross strongly, $P\ $and $Q$ must also cross strongly.
 Now Proposition 7.2 of \cite{SS2} shows that $C$ and $D$ must each have two coends in $G$.
 Note that $C\cap D$ equals the $VPC(n-1)$ normal subgroup $L$ of $G(v)$.
-As in section \ref{essentialannuli}, we choose an aspherical space $M$ with fundamental group $G$ and with aspherical subspaces corresponding to $\partial G$ whose union is denoted $\partial M$.
 Now we consider the covers $M_{L}$, $M_{C}$ and $M_{D}$ of $M$ with fundamental groups $L$, $C$ and $D$ respectively.